Let's compare scenarios

 - This will also increase any survivor benefits for his qualifying spouse or beneficiaries.

-By considering the right things before choosing a retirement date, you will be able to have peace of mind while enjoying your lifetime pension in retirement.
-Contact our Member Services team to help you make the right decision for your personal situation.
+By thinking carefully about your personal situation before choosing a retirement date, you will be able to make well-informed decisions about your pension and enjoy the peace of mind that comes with financial security in retirement.
+Contact our Member Services team to help you make the right choice for your personal situation.